Tech

 This article has been skimmed through by AI

-On Thursday, Wikimedia Foundation, the site’s nonprofit operator, announced partnerships with a number of Big Tech giants — including Microsoft, Meta, Amazon, Perplexity, and Mistral AI — that will see the companies pay for access to Wikipedia’s vast collection of articles to train their AI models.
+On Thursday, Wikimedia Foundation, the site’s nonprofit operator, announced partnerships with several Big Tech giants — including Microsoft, Meta, Amazon, Perplexity, and Mistral AI — that will see the companies pay to use Wikipedia’s vast collection of articles to train their AI models.

 As reported by The Verge, these deals are part of the Wikimedia Enterprise program, which was launched in 2021 to allow companies to use a premium version of Wikipedia’s content library for a fee.
-According to Wikimedia, many of the listed companies joined the program over the past year, or even before that — meaning that the site has actually been helping to grow the AI tech that threatens to supersede it as an information source.
+According to Wikimedia, many of the listed companies joined the program over the past year, or even before that — meaning that the site has actually been helping to grow the AI tech that threatens to supersede it.

 Wikipedia at 25 - site views